Tommy Jones (quarterback)

-Thomas Jones (born August 3, 1979) is a professional gridiron football quarterback who is currently a free agent.
+Thomas Jones (born August 3, 1979) is an American former professional football quarterback.

 After a standout prep career at Eaton High School where he played football, basketball and baseball, Jones continued his football career at Indiana University.
 After taking a red-shirt his freshman year, Jones split first team practice reps with Antwaan Randle El.
 Head Coach Cam Cameron ultimately decided on Randle-El, and Jones appeared in just 3 games as a red-shirt freshman.
 During his sophomore season, there was once again training camp talk of Jones starting over Randle-El, and once again Jones was named the backup, playing 6 games.
 His junior season, he was named the starting quarterback and Randle-El moved to wide receiver.
 Jones completed 18 of 31 passes and had one touchdown, but was benched the following week as the offense didn't take off as well had Cameron had hoped.
 Jones was then injured during week 4 and didn't play in a game the rest of the season.
 During his senior season, the Hoosiers were under new head coach Gerry DiNardo, and Jones was named the starter out of fall camp.
 Jones started the first 7 games of the season, throwing for 879 yards with 9 touchdowns and 7 interceptions.
 He was then benched in favor of Gibran Hamdan.

-After going undrafted in the 2003 NFL Draft, Jones was signed by the Cincinnati Bengals and participated in mini-camp and training camp before being released.
+After going undrafted in the 2003 NFL draft, Jones was signed by the Cincinnati Bengals and participated in mini-camp and training camp before being released.
 He then signed with the Calgary Stampeders of the Canadian Football League, where he started 6 games, throwing for 1,168 yards with 7 touchdowns and 9 interceptions.